mokko/MpApi-Util/README.md

 - reportx: writes a report on files scanning a directory recursively
 - upload: based on properly named files on disk, create asset records, link to object records, and attach assets in RIA.
+- becky: create records for Kamerun 2024 Projekt based on Excel file

 ## Small Tools
 - attach: attach an asset to existing asset record (for debugging)